-- 2. Open the image you want to work on in Capture One. - 3.
-From the Image menu, select Image > Edit With > ON1 Resize 2021 Standalone.

-- 4. Choose the file characteristics you wish to use in Resize-File Type, Bit Depth, ICC Profile, and Resolution-and click the Edit Variants button to launch Resize. - 5.
+- 1. Open the image you want to work on in Capture One. - From the Image menu, select Image > Edit With > ON1 Resize 2022. - Choose the file characteristics you wish to use in Resize-File Type, Bit Depth, ICC Profile, and Resolution-and click the Edit Variants button to launch Resize.

 When you're finished editing your photo, click the Done button in Resize.

-After you've returned to Capture One, your new variant will be visible in the current collection.
+Your resized variant will be visible in the current collection.